Don’t Miss These Nonfiction Standouts for Ages 6 – 11

 One of the best picture book biographies of 2017!
 Jinnee creates wonderful drawings and stories for her two young sons.
 You’ll want to reread her books before and after this biography.
 You’ll learn how books like Mike Mulligan and His Steam Shovel, Katy and the Big Snow, Maybelle, The Cable Car, and The Little House came to life.
 Reading this story gives insight into an artist’s creative process, the process behind writing and illustrating a children’s story.
-Added to Big List of Picture Book Biographies.
+Added to: Best Biographies for Women’s History Month

 Tonatiuh shares the story of a dedicated ballet dancer who discovers the beauty of folkloric dances from the different regions of Mexico.
 She learns them all, sharing them with the world in performances by her dance company, El Ballet Folklórico.
 Gorgeous folkloric illustrations enhance each page’s details; I love these so much I want to frame them all.
 This is a wonderful tribute to one of my favorite performing companies and the dancer visionary who made it all happen.
-Added to Big List of Picture Book Biographies.
+Added to: Best Biographies for Women’s History Month

 Ride On, Will Cody!
 A Legend of the Pony Express by Caroline Starr Rose, illustrated by Joe Lillington